bioinformaticsdotca/GenEpi_2018/module4/README.md

 * Examine the NDM-1 beta-lactamase protein, it’s mechanism of action, conferred antibiotic resistance, it’s prevalence, and it’s detection model.
 (BLASTP of NDM-1 against CARD)
 * Examine the aac(6')-Iaa aminoglycoside acetyltransferase, it’s mechanism of action, conferred antibiotic resistance, it’s prevalence, and it’s detection model.
 (BLASTP of aac(6')-Iaa against CARD)
 * Examine the recently reported colistin resistance MCR-1 protein, it’s mechanism of action, conferred antibiotic resistance, it’s prevalence, and it’s detection model.
 (BLASTP of MCR-1 against CARD)
-* Examine the fluoroquinolone resistant gyrB for M. tuberculosis, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model.
+* Examine the fluoroquinolone resistant gyrB for *M. tuberculosis*, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model.
 (Why would BLASTP be inappropriate for this resistance determinant?)
 * Examine the glycopeptide resistance gene cluster VanA, it’s mechanism of action, conferred antibiotic resistance, and it’s detection model(s).
 (Why would BLASTP be inappropriate for this resistance determinant?)
 * Examine the MexAB-OprM efflux complex, it’s mechanism of action, conferred antibiotic resistance, it’s prevalence, and it’s detection model(s).
 (Why would BLASTP be inappropriate for this resistance determinant?)